 (a) Definitions.
 As used in this clause- "Agent" means any individual, including a director, an officer, an employee, or an independent contractor, authorized to act on behalf of the organization.
 "Coercion" means- (1) Threats of serious harm to or physical restraint against any person; (2) Any scheme, plan, or pattern intended to cause a person to believe that failure to perform an act would result in serious harm to or physical restraint against any person; or (3) The abuse or threatened abuse of the legal process.
 "Commercial sex act" means any sex act on account of which anything of value is given to or received by any person.
-"Commercially available off-the-shelf (COTS) item"--(1) Means any item of supply (including construction material) that is- (i) A commercial product (as defined in paragraph (1) of the definition of "commercial product" at Federal Acquisition Regulation (FAR) 2.101; (ii) Sold in substantial quantities in the commercial marketplace; and (iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and security for debt, if the value of those services as reasonably assessed is not applied toward the liquidation of the debt or the length and nature of those services are not respectively limited and defined.
+"Commercially available off-the-shelf (COTS) item"--(1) Means any item of supply (including construction material) that is- (i) A commercial product (as defined in paragraph (1) of the definition of "commercial product" at Federal Acquisition Regulation (FAR) 2.101; (ii) Sold in substantial quantities in the commercial marketplace; and (iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and agricultural products and petroleum products.

+(2) Does not include bulk cargo, as defined in 46 U.S.C.
+40102(4), such as security for debt, if the value of those services as reasonably assessed is not applied toward the liquidation of the debt or the length and nature of those services are not respectively limited and defined.